Spark R&D Surge Pro Review

 Our Analysis and Test Results

-Spark R&D has one of the best binding line ups in the industry, with their focus being simplicity, weight, and user-friendliness.
-The Spark R and D line of Pro Bindings takes their existing models and upgrades them.
+Spark R&D has one of the best binding line ups in the industry, with its focus being on simplicity, weight, and user-friendliness.
+The Spark R&D line of Pro Bindings takes their existing models and upgrades them.
 Without changing the basic design, they improved seemingly every part of the binding they could, increasing strength and saving weight by using a variety of premium materials.
 The only real downside is the higher price.

 The Surge Pro can tour with the best.
-Its lightweight, stiff design provides an incredible on-track performance.
+Its lightweight and stiff design provide incredible on-track performance.
 Uphill performance encapsulates our overall experience when ascending.
-Here we look at the quality of stride, range of motion, sidehilling ability, and comfort.
+Here we look at the quality of stride, sidehilling ability, and comfort.

 The weight loss in the Surge Pro is measurable; these bindings weigh just over 10% less than the standard Surge.
 That reduction in weight that you lug up the mountain translates to extra energy for enjoying the down and additional laps.
 The reduced weight of this binding is the most compelling reason to purchase them.

 The Surge Pro boasts an incredible stiffness to weight ratio.
-One Surge Pro comes is at 610 grams or 1 pound 5.6 ounces.
+One Surge Pro comes is at 610 grams or one pound, 5.6 ounces.
 Because we need the whole setup to tour, we measured the entire kit.
-The field weight of the model is an impressive 1654 grams or 3 pounds 10.34 ounces.
-This was lightweight and impressive compared to a stiff binding; it's also a major factor for its Top Pick Award.
+The field weight of the model is an impressive 1654 grams or three pounds 10.34 ounces.
+This is impressively lightweight when compared to other stiff bindings and the reason this binding won an award.

 The transition is a huge competitive frontier in splitboard bindings.
-Transitions are a major strength of Spark R&D; the Surge Pro is no different.
+Transitions are a major strength of Spark R&D, and the Surge Pro is no different.

 The Snap Ramp is our favorite design because of its simplicity and ease of use.
 In both directions, we feel this is the fastest system.
 The binding easily attaches to the touring interface.
 When it's time to descend, the process is almost as easy.
 The design requires minimal snow clearing and can easily be accomplished in inclement weather while wearing gloves.
 The forward lean adjuster switches easily from climbing to descending mode.
-We noticed that the bottom of the highback gets hung up on the heel cup when shifting its back from walk mode, and requires a sizable pat to overcome.
+We noticed that the bottom of the highback gets hung up on the heel cup when shifting between tour and ride mode.
+The snag requires a sizable pat to overcome.
 This happened every time we used them and is our biggest gripe with this binding.
 While we hope this gets fixed, it's a small bump in an otherwise great binding.

 The Surge Pro is no stranger to the way down, and is fit for any objective in all conditions.